i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-core/README.md

   }
 }
 ```
-Where `carotene` points to this very module in your project and `project` points to the root of your project.
+Where `flamingoCarotene` points to this very module in your project and `project` points to the root of your project.

 These paths can be changed to your needs via the `config` command and used for other paths that you need inside your
 project.